rhysnewell/ChIP-R/README.md

                             inputs are separeted by a single space -o OUTPUT, --output OUTPUT
                             ChIP-seq output filename prefix
-      -m MINENTRIES, --minentries MINENTRIES
+      -B, --bigbed          Specify if input files are in BigBed format -m MINENTRIES, --minentries MINENTRIES
                             The minimum peaks between replicates required to form an intersection of the peaks Default: 1